tomjoht/tomjoht.github.io/_restapicourse/docapis_diving_into_dot_notation.md

 ```
 A few things are different here, but it's essentially the same code:

-* Rather than running the `ajax` method on page load, it's wrapped inside a function called `checkWind`.
-When the button is clicked, it fires the `checkWind()` function through the `onclick` method.
+* Rather than running the `ajax` method on page load, the `ajax` method is wrapped inside a function called `checkWind`.
+When the web page's button is clicked, the `onclick` method fires the `checkWind()` function.
-* When `checkWind` runs, it pulls out the wind chill, speed, and direction and writes them to several ID tags on the page.
+* When `checkWind` runs, the wind chill, speed, and direction values are written to several ID tags on the page.
 Units for each of these values are also added to the page.
 * Some minimal styling is added.
 Bootstrap is loaded to make the button styling.

 When you load the page and click the button, the following should appear: